OpenBB-finance/OpenBB/website/content/platform/how-to/quickstart_new_provider_extension.md

 ---
-title: Quickstart - New Provider Extension
+title: Quick Start - New Provider Extension
 sidebar_position: 1
 description: This page will walk through creating a new OpenBB Provider Extension from scratch.
 By the end, you will have the shell structure for holding models that connect to the Router through the Provider Interface.
 keywords: